4GeeksAcademy/gperdrizet-linear-regression/README.md

 1. **Import Errors**: Ensure all packages from `requirements.txt` are installed
 2. **Kernel Issues**: Restart the kernel if variables seem undefined
-3. **Data Loading Issues**: Verify internet connection for loading the CSV from the URL

 ### Getting Help